Dental Office Receptionist School Program Information

 Employment Outlook and Salary Information

+The work of dental office receptionists includes filing forms, staffing the front desk and taking phone calls.
 According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the average hourly salary of dental assistants was $16.86 in May 2012.
 The BLS expects employment in dental assisting to grow 31% between 2010-2020, significantly faster than the 14% average for all careers.
 This increase may be due to the growing population of older individuals wishing to keep their original teeth longer, as well as dentists hiring additional dental assistants to perform more routine tasks.

 Related to Dental Office Reception